Andon-ov/Andon-ov/README.md

-wave Hi, I’m {@Big Do: Andon Andonov}
-eyes I'm in learning mode...
-I'm currently working on myself. seedling I’m currently learning Python, Django and Linux. revolving_hearts A {"developer": "almost finishing my education in SoftUni"}! mailbox How to reach me ...
+### Hi there 👋
+* 👂 My name is Andon Andonov
+* 🔭 I’m currently working on my last project: Python-Web-Framework-Individual-Project
+* 🌱 I am currently learning JavaScript.
+And I'm almost finishing my education at SoftUni with a specialization in Python Web Developer
+* 💬 Ask me anything you want.
+I would be glad if I could help with anything.
+* 📫 How to contact me easily just write me an email: andon.zhelyazkov.andonov@gmail.com
+* ❤️ I love Python
+I wish you a pleasant day!